payalsoni-07/SMS-Bombing-Protector/README.md

 ### Overview

-A simple Machine learning and `NLP` based Web Application which classify the given messages as Spam or Ham(Not Spam) built using `Flask`
+A prototype solution to get protection from SMS Bombing.
+It is a simple Machine learning and `NLP` based Web Application which classify the given messages as Spam or Ham(Not Spam) built using `Flask`

 ### Technical Aspect